APogue/APogue.github.io/_drafts/protest_activities/2024-11-26-Protest-activities-zionism.md

 	- The question of Israel's statehood is "political" and protected

-	- Harassment based on this speech, however, is not protected

-- How this relates to "Zionist," to say "anti-Zionism" is anti-Semitic is overbroad
+- How this relates to "Zionist," to say "anti-Zionism" is antisemitic is overbroad

 - [ADL definition anti-Zionism](https://www.adl.org/resources/backgrounder/anti-zionism?gad_source=1&gclsrc=aw.ds)